-Action Progress RAG 9.3 Offer a low carbon support programme (LOCASE), for SMEs, including grants to reduce costs and carbon, and contribute to growth of the low carbon goods and environmental services sector.
-In 2022, a further 124 Kent and Medway businesses have been supported with £946 000 LoCASE funding.
-75 SMEs were investing in resource efficiency projects and 49 businesses in the low carbon sector with development grants to help support our local green economy.
+Action Progress RAG 9.3 Offer a low carbon support programme (LOCASE), for SMEs, including grants to reduce costs and carbon, and contribute to growth of the low carbon goods and environmental services sector. carbon sector with development grants to help support our local green economy.
 100 firms across Kent have also been supported in implementing low cost but high impact changes in their business activities through the £150 000 Green Recovery Voucher Scheme.
 36 food and drink sector businesses were supported with decarbonisation plans through our Growing Green project with 24 of these also gaining grant support up to £8 000 towards a diverse range of innovations.
-AMBER Folkestone & Hythe DC introduced a Green Business Grant Scheme to help small businesses to save carbon, become more energy efficient and, in turn, to save money.
+Folkestone & Hythe DC introduced a Green Business Grant Scheme to help small businesses to save carbon, become more energy efficient and, in turn, to save money.
 Grants from £10,000 to £25,000 have allocated.
-AN LEAD: KCC RISK : A lack of comparable and immediate follow-on funding may stop the momentum so legacy work needs to point to quick wins and other viable business cases across a range of sectors 9.4 Support the development of the offshore wind sector and local supply chain.
-LEAD: KCC The Inn2POWER project gained an extension in 2022 to further enhance the offering to local, regional, and international markets in offshore wind and help embed green hydrogen opportunities into the region.
+AMBER LEAD: KCC RISK : A lack of comparable and immediate follow-on funding may stop the momentum so legacy work needs to point to quick wins and other viable business cases across a range of sectors 9.4 Support the development of the offshore wind sector and local supply chain.
+The Inn2POWER project gained an extension in 2022 to further enhance the offering to local, regional, and international markets in offshore wind and help embed green hydrogen opportunities into the region.
 An improved business directory was launched, and events and publicity rolled out to reinvigorate the local SMEs and support networks.
 This has forged closer links with research teams at University of Kent.
 This work has also fed into planning policy and pilot enterprise projects across the region RISK: The risk of marginalisation and wider political policy could mask the 'on the ground' opportunity of supporting wind as a cost-effective part of the renewable energy mix and how best to innovate and integrate green hydrogen production and infrastructure in the region to realise a sea change in transportation & infrastructure improvements GREEN 9.5 Drive an increase in the local circular economy within SMEs and Social Enterprises.
 2022 saw some great progress through dovetailing of two EU projects, BLUEPRINT to a Circular Economy and Upcycle Your Waste raising the profile and relevance of the movement away from the linear (take-make-waste) model to a more circular approach.
 The former project has involved pilots covering flat recycling, food waste, repair cafes, reusable cups, sustainable sanitary wear, school and community engagement and training.
 The latter has focused on the 130 waste surveys carried out previously on Kent businesses and helping facilitate waste matches.
 In the post-covid re-launch the first 2 workshops saw 50+ businesses and organisations link up to re-purpose their 'waste' as a resource and raw material for another local firm.
 This is set to report in Spring 2023, but the intention is for this service to continue alongside a host of partners.
 AMBER LEAD: KCC RISK: The incineration, landfill or transporting out the county of valuable resource needs to be highlighted and viable business cases for a range of waste streams publicised.
 The 25+ pilot examples we are looking to showcase should pave the way for follow on activity that shows its own worth as a service to Kent SMEs and for Kent's communities